Fed attacks inflation with another big hike and expects more

 US gas prices tick up, ending 99-day streak of lower costs

-NEW YORK (AP) — After 99 consecutive days of declining gasoline prices, the cost for a gallon has edged a penny higher.
+After 99 consecutive days of declining gasoline prices, the cost for a gallon has edged a penny higher.
 National-average prices soared above $5 per gallon over the summer adding to financial pressure on families and a potential threat for the Biden administration.
 While the White House has no role in determining what you pay at the pump, gas prices are always a political issue.
 According to the AAA, the average price for gasoline Wednesday rose a penny to about $3.68 per gallon, but prices have been in steady decline.
 Wednesday’s average is lower than the week-ago average of $3.70 per gallon, and well below last month’s average of $3.90 per gallon.

-WASHINGTON (AP) — The CEOs of the nation’s biggest banks appeared in front of Congress Wednesday and gave a dim view of the U.S. economy, reflecting the financial and economic distress many Americans are facing.
+WASHINGTON (AP) — The CEOs of the nation’s biggest banks have appeared in front of Congress and given a dim view of the U.S. economy, reflecting the financial and economic distress many Americans are facing.
 JPMorgan Chase’s Jamie Dimon, Citigroup’s Jane Fraser and other chief executives said the U.S. consumer is currently in good shape but faces threats from high inflation and rising interest rates.
 The hearing happened on the same day the Federal Reserve announced a 3/4-point hike to its benchmark interest rate as it tries to contain inflation.
 While billed as a hearing on everyday finances, the CEOs also faced difficult political questions with Washington in the midst of an election year.